-School Administration - includes expenditures for the following function: Support Services - School Administration.
+School Administration - includes expenditures for the following functions: Support Services - School Administration.

-Other - includes all expenditure functions not included in Instruction or Administration Categories.
+Other - includes all expenditure functions not included in Instruction or Administration categories.

-\ includes the number of students reported on the ADA report submission for month 9, which is the final submission for the fiscal year
+Includes the number of students reported on the ADA report submission for month 9, which is the final submission for the fiscal year